 All applications MUST BE submitted to the HYMS Postgraduate Centre via the online application method:

 The deadline for applications is 24th August 2014.

 Please quote PG2014XU with the scholarship title when applying.
 In order for the Panel to get a sense of your academic background, commitment and interest, you are required to complete the application form in full and provide a research proposal/outline of academic interest.
 Research proposals and personal statements may be used in selecting applicants for interview.
 If you have any queries on how to apply please email: firstname.lastname@example.org

 Please note that this is a student scholarship.
-If you will be employed by HYMS (for instance, on a fixed-term or short-term contract) for the duration of your study, you will not be eligible to receive the student scholarship.
-If you still want to apply, you should contact Victoria Hill in Postgraduate Admissions to discuss different options.
+If you will be employed by HYMS (e.g. on a fixed or short term contract) for the duration of your study, you will not be eligible to receive the student scholarship as a member of HYMS staff.
+You should contact Victoria Hill in Postgraduate Admissions if you still wish to apply to discuss different options.

-If you are not invited for interview, it means that your application has not been successful.
-Please note that we do not offer feedback to applicants who are not invited to interview.
+The interview date for the studentship is 12th September 2014.
+Applicants who are shortlisted for interview will be sent details of time and venue via email.
+If you are not invited for the interview, it means that your application has not been successful.
+Please note that we do not offer feedback to applicants who are not invited to the interview.